China | Greater Bay Area Sightings project

 old banyan tree | cat sips water from shrine | vendors and merchants | China-Portugal Friendship statue | Saint Paul's ruins | Old Town | Macau

 I was hoping to see my friend David Hartung who used to be a news photographer in southern California, but moved to Asia decades ago to pursue culinary photography.
-He was having a photo exhibition and book launch gathering - though postponed because of the typhoon - on Sechuan cuisine.
+He was having a photo exhibition and book launch gathering - though postponed because of the typhoon - on Sichuan cuisine.

-So we only had a few hours in Macau.
-Though a very brief visit is was amazing how much it reminded me of visits to Portugal some 40 years ago - colorful colonial buildings, blue ceramic tiles and narrow, cobblestone streets |
+So, we only had a few hours in Macau.
+Though a very brief visit it was amazing how much it reminded me of visits to Portugal some 40 years ago - colorful colonial buildings, blue ceramic tiles and narrow, cobblestone streets |

 Old Town | Macau

 So we crossed into mainland China and took another very long bridge-tunnel complex to reach Shenzhen.
-After checking into the hotel we had time to check out the Zhongshan-Shenzhen Bridge that we had just crossed over.
+After checking into the hotel, we had time to check out the Zhongshan-Shenzhen Bridge that we had just crossed over.

 Sunset | mangrove swamp and heron | Shenzhen